CSESoc-CompClub/constitution/CONSTITUTION.rst

 #.
 The duties of the Co-President (Externals) shall be

    #.
-To supervise the external-facing aspects of the Club;
+To supervise the external-facing aspects of the Club, including events conducted at high schools and related Portfolios;
    #.
-To supervise and oversee the delegated functions of external-facing Portfolios, as outlined in Section 3.4;
-   #.
 To sustain and build external relationships with highschools and sponsors for CompClub;
    #.
 To facilitate culture and team relations within the society;
    #.
 Other relevant duties as required;

 #.
 The duties of the Co-President (Internals) shall be

    #.
-To supervise and oversee the delegated functions of internal-facing Portfolios as outlined in Section 3.4;
+To supervise events conducted at the University and related Portfolios;
    #.
 To communicate with the Executive before and after any relevant Meetings with the School, to pass on information;
    #.
 To liaise with the School and the club’s Executive
    #.
 To facilitate culture and team relations within the society;